 Are you looking for the best web analytics tools to monitor your traffic and website performance?

 Keeping a close eye on what’s happening with your website is hugely important.
 It helps you to hone your ad strategy, develop new ideas, and weed out any issues your site may have.
-And thankfully, there are heaps of tools that will help you to analyze all your key metrics in one neat package.
+And thankfully, there are heaps of web analytics tools that will help you to analyze all your key metrics in one neat package.

 But with so many different tools to choose from, it can be overwhelming trying to decide which one is right for your business.

-In this article, we’ll be taking a look at the best web analytics software tools the internet has to offer them and comparing their prices and features so that you don’t have to.
+In this article, we’ll be taking a look at the best web analytics tools the internet has to offer them and comparing their prices and features so that you don’t have to.

 What are the best web analytics tools?

 - Clicky Analytics – Best web analytics tool for balance of features, affordability, and ease of use.
 Cookieless tracking by default for GDPR compliance.

 - Fathom Analytics – Best web analytics tool for privacy.